melezhik/papers/blogs-perl-org/sparrowdo/part5.md

 HI!

-This time I want to tell you how to manage services and proccess using sparrowdo.
+This time I want to tell you how to manage services and processes using sparrowdo.

 Before this post a following list of topics was written by me: